barrettlab/2024_Calypsoinae/README.md

 ```

-## Running hybpiper on RNA-seq and DNAse-cap data simultaneously to identify potential A353 gene losses
+## Running hybpiper on RNA-seq and DNA-seq-cap data simultaneously to identify potential A353 gene losses

 ```bash
 ## Created a text file called new_corallorhiza_namelist.txt, which contained the following lines: